Be the first to know

 - More innovation, faster.
 Problem solving hinges on great communication so when team members share appropriately, there will be upticks in problem solving, new opportunities and solution design and implementation.

 - Shared work experiences and training.
-Work may become more visible for remote teams which now have to share updates and project specs and deliverables.
+Work may become more visible for remote engineering teams which now have to share updates and project specs and deliverables.
 Working in this type of environment opens up more work experiences from which other team members can learn.
 There may also be further opportunities for collaboration when teams interact with other teams as they work toward project completion.
 This will go a long way toward moving employees from a siloed situation to feeling more a part of a team.

 - More efficiency with collaborative tools.
-Online tools are an imperative for remote workers because of the consistency of information updates as well as the familiarity of shared digital solutions.
+Online tools are imperative for remote workers because of the consistency of information updates as well as the familiarity of shared digital solutions.

 - Helicopter view.
 Directors can gain insight of project progress across the scope of the remote team.
 Strengths can easily be viewed and areas of improvement can be identified easily with course correction and minimal impact to the project flow.